omer-priel/simple-templates/README.md

 A template for C projects.
 Support VS Code and CLion This project based on Makefile. with src, bin, and dist folders.

+Notes:

+* In .idea/.gitignore the path "/workspace.xml" disabled

 ## Author

 Omer Priel